Something Wicked This Way Comes...

 Don’t Get ‘im Riled!
 2

 People shouldn’t get your hero mad.
 When they do, he fights like a cornered wildcat.
-Add Xd4 to your hero’s hand-to-hand damage, where X is her highest wound penalty (not counting Edges or abilities that ignore such penalties).
+Add Xd4 to your hero’s hand-to-hand damage, where X is her highest wound penalty you are actually suffering from.

 Eagle Eyes 1